Kyle Tucker Player Props: Astros vs. Blue Jays

-After batting .281 with two doubles, a home run, nine walks and five RBI in his past 10 games, Kyle Tucker and the Houston Astros take on the Toronto Blue Jays (who will start Chris Bassitt) at 8:10 PM ET on Tuesday.
+After going 1-for-4 with an RBI in his last game, Kyle Tucker and the Houston Astros face the Toronto Blue Jays (who will start Jose Berrios) at 8:10 PM ET on Wednesday.

-He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.
+In his last game, he went 1-for-4 with an RBI against the Blue Jays.

 Kyle Tucker Game Info & Props vs. the Blue Jays